nixworks/public/news/2010/08/27/README.md

 ##### Governor-General of Australia
 ### [Legal advice clears Governor-General of Australia Mrs. Quentin Bryce to make a decision on who will be the next Prime Minister of Australia despite family ties to Australian Labor Party powerbroker Bill Shorten. ](/news/2010/08/27/legal-advice-clears-governor-general-of-australia-mrs-quentin-bryce-to-make-a-decision-on-who-will-be-the-next-prime-minister-of-australia.md)
-_Context: Australia, Bill Shorten, Australian Prime Minister, Governor-General of Australia, Quentin Bryce, Australian Labor Party_
+_Context: Australia, Quentin Bryce, Bill Shorten, Australian Labor Party, Governor-General of Australia, Australian Prime Minister_

 ##### University of Liverpool
 ### [A team of scientists, led by Neil Hall from the University of Liverpool, releases draft sequences of the wheat genome. ](/news/2010/08/27/a-team-of-scientists-led-by-neil-hall-from-the-university-of-liverpool-releases-draft-sequences-of-the-wheat-genome.md)
-_Context: wheat, University of Liverpool, genome_
+_Context: genome, University of Liverpool, wheat_

 ##### Arrowhead
 ### [Arrowheads found in the Sibudu Cave in northern KwaZulu-Natal, South Africa show that humans were using bow and arrows 64000 years ago. ](/news/2010/08/27/arrowheads-found-in-the-sibudu-cave-in-northern-kwazulu-natal-south-africa-show-that-humans-were-using-bow-and-arrows-64000-years-ago.md)